+The Bank's capital management is guided by the Bank's Capital Management Policy which sets out the key capital management objectives, principles, process, governance and roles & responsibilities.
 The objective of the Bank's capital management is to ensure the Bank has sufficient capital to support business development, safeguard the capability to withstand unexpected loss on an on-going basis, and achieve the required level of return on shareholders' investment; maintain adequate capital ratio level by considering the minimum statutory and regulatory requirements on capital adequacy and internal management requirements, maintain current credit rating and enhance stakeholders' confidence; outline the capital management measures to be taken in the event of Capital Adequacy Ratio (CAR) levels fall below the targeted level.

-The Bank's capital management is mainly guided by the following principles, among others which covers, comply with statutory regulations, and satisfy all regulatory requirements; identify, measure, monitor, mitigate, and control various major risks, to ensure capital level is in line with business development, risk profile and the Bank's Risk Appetite Statement (RAS); allocate capital effectively to ensure sustainable and healthy growth of the Bank, and to facilitate implementation of business strategy, as well as achieving reasonable returns to meet shareholders' expectation; enhance internal accumulation of capital through asset optimization, and fullfil capital requirements through various means, so as to manage the cost and efficiency of capital issuance.
+The Bank's capital management is mainly guided by the following principles, among others which covers, comply with statutory regulations, and satisfy all regulatory requirements; to ensure capital level is in line with business development, risk profile and the Bank's Risk Appetite Statement (RAS); allocate capital effectively to ensure sustainable and healthy growth of the Bank, and to facilitate implementation of business strategy, as well as achieving reasonable returns to meet shareholders' expectation; enhance internal accumulation of capital through asset optimization, and fulfill capital requirements through various means, so as to manage the cost and efficiency of capital issuance.
 In addition, through effective allocation of capital, and capital investment instruments, the Bank strives to continuously enhance its financial effectiveness, improve capital value, and ultimately maximize shareholders' value while controlling risk.

-The Board of Directors undertake the ultimate responsibility in ensuring capital is adequate to cover material risks inherent in the Bank while meeting all relevant regulatory standards and guidelines and ensure an effective capital management infrastructure to facilitate the implementation of capital management strategies.
-Meanwhile, the Senior Management is responsible for organizing the implementation of capital management in consistency with the Bank's business strategies and risk appetite, ensuring the level of capital commensurate with the trend of business development and risk profile, and that various controls are in place, relevance and effective.
+The Board of Directors (BOD) undertake the ultimate responsibility in ensuring capital is adequate to cover material risks inherent in the Bank while meeting all relevant regulatory standards and guidelines and ensure an effective capital management infrastructure to facilitate the implementation of capital management strategies.
+Meanwhile, the Senior Management is responsible for organizing the implementation of capital management consistent with the Bank's business strategies and risk appetite, ensuring the level of capital commensurate with the trend of business development and risk profile, and that various controls are in place, relevant and effective.

-The Bank's capital management includes various aspects such as capital planning, capital monitoring and reporting, capital management remedial actions and procedures, capital injection or reduction mechanism and etc. In developing the capital plan, the Bank consider the regulatory requirements, make reference to the business strategy of the Bank, take into account both short-term and medium to long term capital demand, and ensure a long-term stable capital level is maintained.
-Annual capital plan starts with annual financial budget and include, but not limited to, RWA forecast, capital base forecast, CAR forecast, as well as major parameters and assumptions.
+The Bank's capital management includes various aspects such as capital planning, capital monitoring and reporting, capital management remedial actions and procedures, capital injection or reduction mechanism and etc. In developing the capital plan, the Bank considers the regulatory requirements, makes reference to the business strategy of the Bank, takes into account both short-term and medium to long term capital demand, and ensures a long-term stable capital level is maintained.
+Annual capital plan starts with annual financial budget and includes, but not limited to, RWA forecast, capital base forecast, CAR forecast, as well as major parameters and assumptions.
 It is reported to the Senior Management and approved by the BOD accordingly on the annual basis.

-The Bank has through capital monitoring mechanism to regularly monitor the level and any variation in capital adequacy so as to ensure proper and timely execution of capital management measures.
+The Bank, through capital monitoring mechanism, regularly monitors the level and any variation in capital adequacy so as to ensure proper and timely execution of capital management measures.
+The Bank sets triggers and internal capital targets for the Common

+Equity Tier 1 Capital Ratio (CET1), Tier 1 Capital Adequacy Ratio (Tier 1) and Total Capital Adequacy Ratio.
 The control procedures include the monitoring of capital structure and its optimization, enhance the quality of capital, and improve shareholders' return by fully utilizing the leverage effect while fulfilling regulatory compliance.
 Capital adequacy and regulatory capital ratio are closely monitored by Senior Management.
 The information is reported to Senior Management and BOD on a regular basis.